Samuelczhu/Car-controller/README.md

 # Car-controller
-This app is use to send data through bluetooth to arduino:)
+This app is use to send data through bluetooth to arduino, and it is intend to control a toy car wirelessly :)

 # Images